The "Fack" - Frequently Asked Questions

 The key is to define clear boundaries and implement mechanisms that ensure both openness and control where appropriate.
 For example, core infrastructure components might be developed under stricter control for security reasons, while still adhering to open standards and interfaces to ensure interoperability.
 We will strive for transparency even in areas where control is paramount, ensuring accountability and public trust.

-Q: How does the "Public Money, Public Code" principle work in practice, and how does it relate to The EuroStack Initiative's support for existing Open Source projects?
+Q: How does the "Public Money, Public Code" principle work in practice, and how does it relate to The EuroStack Directory Project's support for existing Open Source projects?

-A: "Public Money, Public Code" is a principle, developped the FSFE and endorsed by many European organisations, including The EuroStack Initiative.
+A: "Public Money, Public Code" is a principle, developed by the FSFE and endorsed by many European organisations, including The EuroStack Directory Project.
 It reflects our commitment to transparency, accountability, and maximizing the public benefit from public investment.
 It means that software developed with public funds for the public sector must be made publicly available under a Free and Open Source Software license.

 Here's how it works: